outipaloahde/pouta/README.md

 ## Onko huomenna pouta?
-A simple weather app (in finnish though)
+A simple weather app (in finnish though).

 To run the app clone project.